-The Department of Architecture and Landscape Architecture is a collaborative, studio-based, and accredited, design professional experience located in the vibrant urban setting of Fargo, ND.
+The Department of Architecture and Landscape Architecture offers a collaborative, studio-based, and accredited, design professional experience located in the vibrant urban setting of Fargo, ND.
 Our students develop creative problem-solving skills and lifelong intellectual curiosity while pursuing their own design philosophies.
 We prepare students to be design leaders who will impact the built environment in a creative and sustainable manner.

 Announcement: Centennial Celebration Logo Design Competition.